 Successful RBAC implementation requires a variety of principles and tools to analyze access, identify patterns, and change the processes and systems to automate the assignment of core user privileges.
 The positive effect of the RBAC framework is that it offers systematic improvement across the organization that is focused on the desired objectives: stronger security and a better end user experience.

 Do you know what areas organizations should focus on to have a successful Role Based Access Control (RBAC) implementation?

-In next week’s webinar Identity Management: Role Based Access Control (RBAC) Best Practices, we’ll share how successful organizations overcome common challenges and we’ll provide specific recommendations around governance, process ownership, and data quality.
+In our recent webinar Identity Management: Role Based Access Control (RBAC) Best Practices, we shared how successful organizations overcome common challenges and we’ll provide specific recommendations around governance, process ownership, and data quality.

 Please feel free to share this webinar with any colleagues who may be interested!

 By going to work quickly to solve the most challenging cybersecurity and identity management problems, Idenhaus takes the pain out of securing corporate information and assets for companies that aspire to maximize their potential in this digital age.
 Click here to contact us